-Sometimes even despite using Adobe’s free trial downloads to try out the software before buying, customers may want to exchange an Adobe product and get something else – say swapping Photoshop for Lightroom, or returning Photoshop CS6 Extended and getting the full CS6 Design Premium suite instead (which includes eight applications instead of one).
+Sometimes even after using Adobe’s free trial downloads to try out the software before buying, customers may wish to return an Adobe product or exchange for something different instead – say swapping the Photography Bundle or returning an individual Creative Cloud tool and getting the “All Apps” plan instead (which includes 21 applications instead of one).

-So did you know that Adobe offers a full money-back guarantee policy on almost all current products?
+In which case, did you know that Adobe offers a full money-back guarantee on all current products?
 This goes for both subscription products as well as non-subscription products, including Creative Cloud (CC), Acrobat, Captivate, Elements, and so on.
-This offer applies even after you’ve already opened the box or downloaded and installed the product – however, only software purchased directly from Adobe.com worldwide can take advantage of this refund policy only with purchases made directly from Adobe.com (worldwide) – not with anything bought from resellers or retailers, and never from auction sites.
+This offer applies even after you’ve already downloaded and installed the software on your computer(s), or after a free trial has expired.
+However, you can take advantage of this refund policy only with purchases made directly from Adobe.com (worldwide) – not with anything bought from resellers or retailers, and never from auction sites.

-Yes, it’s true – you can simply contact Adobe within 30 days (via live online chat which is very fast and convenient), and provided you follow the correct procedure they will take it back (after being uninstalled and deactivated from your computers, if applicable) and then issue you a refund.
+Yes, it’s true – for non-subscription products, simply contact Adobe within 30 days of your order – via live online chat is usually fast and convenient.
+Then, just follow the correct procedure and they will take it back (after being uninstalled and deactivated from your computers, if applicable) and issue you a complete refund.

-So this means your purchases are protected right out of the gate – and effectively you’ve got 60 total days (7-30 days of a trial + 14-30 days of a “warranty”) to make sure the product is right and definitely the one you want!
-If not for some reason, you can effectively cancel your purchase for a refund.
+So this means all your purchases are protected right out of the gate – and effectively you’ve got 21-60 total days (7-30 days of a trial + 14-30 days of a “warranty”) to make sure the product is right for you and definitely the one you want!
+If not for some reason, then you can cancel your purchase for a no-questions-asked refund.

-This is one reason why we recommend buying direct from Adobe whenever possible – it’s simpler, faster, and cleaner – and you can always be 100% certain your software is genuine, safe and authentic – plus you can download it instantly and return it easily if needed.
+This is one reason why we recommend buying direct from Adobe whenever possible – it’s simpler, faster, and cleaner – and you can always be 100% certain your software is genuine, safe and authentic – plus you can download & use the products instantly and return them easily if needed.

 “Grace Period for Free Upgrades”

-What’s especially interesting is that you can use the exchange policy above to create your own “grace period” when buying any Adobe product, so that if a new release comes out within a month of your purchase, you can simply trade what you have and get the next release instead… So say for example you buy CS6 now, and then CS7 were launched within a month – well then you could return it for a refund if you like and get CS7 or Creative Cloud instead – meaning you’ve got some “insurance” for a free upgrade, which is a nice side benefit.
+What’s especially interesting is that you can use the exchange policy above to create your own “grace period” when buying any Adobe product, so that if a major new release comes out within a month of your purchase, you can simply trade what you have (return it for a refund) and get the newer release instead… This means you basically have got some “insurance” for a free upgrade, which is a nice side benefit.

-Read more great tips for managing your software investment:
+Here are more helpful tips for managing your software investment:

-- How Many Systems Can You Install and Run Your Adobe Products On?
+- How Many Systems Can You Install and Run Your Adobe Programs On?

-- How to Move Adobe Software Between Computers or from Windows to Mac
+- How to Move Adobe Software Between Computers or from Win to Mac

 - How to Legally Transfer Adobe Products Between Two Parties or People